libretro/docs/docs/library/fbneo.md

 ## Emulating consoles and computers

+It also requires usage of specific romsets, meaning the rom must have the expected crc/size, and be packaged in an archive with a specific name (the instructions to build those romsets don't differ from arcade's).

 You can use specific folder's name for detection, it's the recommended method if you are using RetroArch playlists or device not compatible with subsystems (android and consoles) :
 * CBS ColecoVision : `coleco` | `colecovision`
 * Fairchild ChannelF : `chf` | `channelf`